 You do not need to speak a second language to teach in an ESL classroom setting.
-With this certificate you can teach in a mainstream EC-6 class as well as in an ESL classroom.
+With this certificate, you can teach in a mainstream EC-6 class as well as in an ESL classroom.

 UNT reviews graduate program applications holistically.
 We consider all parts of the application and supporting documentation to determine admission.
 Contact your department directly for specific requirements as admission decisions are made at the program level.